dohoudaniel/alx-system_engineering-devops/0x05-processes_and_signals/My Bash Scripts/README.md

-This directory contains Bash scripts I created while learning Processes and Signals in Bash.
+Practicing Bash Processes and Signals.

++ I added a Bash Script.
+Compile to see the examples of commands concerning PIDs and processes.